 New perovskite cell technology may be the next big thing in solar

-about 1 month ago by Matteo Coullare
+10 months ago by Matteo Coullare

 Why was 2022 an important year for renewable energy?

 There is no doubt that 2022 was an important year for renewable energy.
 Despite delayed supply chain turbulences and skyrocketing raw material costs caused by the lingering coronavirus pandemic, the renewable energy industry maintained its upward growth trajectory over the past year, with the global renewable net capacity increasing by a groundbreaking 295 Gigawatts .
 We can attribute these positive trends primarily to the largest global power players – notably China, the United States, the European Union, and India – and their commitment to market reforms and new renewable energy policy implementations.
 The most influential of these policies; China’s “Five-Year Plan” and Europe’s “REPowerEU”, have played an integral role in marking this year as the beginning of the green transition ,.